Changes during coronavirus (COVID-19)

 During the coronavirus pandemic, your council might delay financial assessments – see Changes to services for information on this.

-If the council includes any disability-related benefits you receive in your financial assessment, they must also take into account any disability-related expenses you have.
+If the council includes any disability-related benefits you receive in your financial assessment, they must also consider any disability-related expenses you have.

 If your capital is: